-In addition to our goats, we raise one beautiful Jersey cow, called Juniper.
-She provides enough milk to enhance our cheese selection at the farmers market, including single-origin cow's milk cheeses in addition to a mixed-milk cheese.
-She grazes lush green pasture that provides a rich, creamy milk.
+In addition to our goats, we raise two beautiful Jersey cows.
+Their names are Juniper and Mable.
+This year will be Mable's firs time calving.
+Together they will provide enough milk to enhance our cheese selection at the farmers market.
+This includes a variety of cow's milk cheeses such as mozzarella and Queso Fresco as well as a mixed-milk cheese.
+They graze on lush green pastures that provide rich, creamy milk.

 Chickens have been a part of our farm from the very beginning.
 Dreamfarm provides organic eggs from pasture raised laying hens.
-Our hens are raised in portable hoop-houses with access to a large fenced outdoor area that is moved every three weeks.
+Our hens are raised in portable hoop-houses with access to a large fenced outdoor area that is moved every three to four weeks.
 To supplement the greens and bugs they get everyday, they are fed a non-soy organic grain.
-A dozen ducks also provide delicious eggs.
+A small flock of ducks also provide delicious eggs.

 As Dreamfarm is a seasonal operation, springtime on the farm is exciting and busy.
 The mother goats (does) have their babies (kids) in March.
-This is when milk production begins, shortly after we begin seasonal production of our cheese.
-The sheep also lamb at this time.
+This is when milk production begins.
+Shortly after, we begin seasonal production of our cheese.
 The chicks that we brood through the winter begin to lay eggs and they get moved to their summer pastures.
 Pastures emerge from beneath seas of white snow, trees bud, birds sing, and we farmers don our work boots and prepare ourselves for another season.